phetsims/phet-info/doc/phet-software-design-patterns.md

 PhET’s preferred implementation of this pattern can be found in [Enumeration.js](https://github.com/phetsims/phet-core/blob/master/js/Enumeration.js).
 Examples and coding conventions are in the comment header of that file.
 See the wave-interference repository for exemplars of Enumeration use.
 Rich enumerations are not currently supported, but may be supported in the future (see https://github.com/phetsims/phet-core/issues/50).

 You’ll find a couple of other patterns commonly used in PhET code.
-These are good to know about, but should be avoided in new code.
+These are good to know, but should be avoided in new code.

 (1) A set of string values.
 For example, [Slider.js](https://github.com/phetsims/sun/blob/master/js/Slider.js) uses `’horizontal’` and `’vertical’` as the values for its `orientation` option.
 This approach results in the duplication of string literals throughout the code.